 Canine distemper is a highly infectious and often lethal viral disease of the genus Morbillivirus which affects the respiratory, gastrointestinal and central nervous systems of dogs and other carnivores.
 Dogs from four months to four years old are particularly susceptible.
 Canine distemper virus (CDV) is transmitted through the air and through contact with infected bodily fluids, including food and water contaminated with these fluids.
-CDV surface envelope antigen is a viral protein that assists in the viral invasion of the host cell.
-Once CDV invades the central nervous system, CDV replicates in glial cells and neurons of the white matter during a period of viral induced immunosuppression, eventually leading to demyelination in the absence of inflammation.
+Once it invades the central nervous system, CDV replicates in glial cells and neurons of the white matter during a period of viral induced immunosuppression, eventually leading to demyelination in the absence of inflammation.
 Encephalomyelitis is the common cause of death from CDV infection.
 Persistence of the virus in the brain may be due to non-cytolytic selective spread of CDV with very limited budding.